rahulsankrut/agents/fedex/docs/DEMO_SCRIPT.md

 - [ ] Backup queries prepared in case of issues

 ### Demo Queries (Backup):

+**Scenario A - Retail Expansion:**
 1. "Show me the top 5 ZIP codes in Texas with the highest growth in electronics shipments"
 2. "Compare electronics demand between Miami and Atlanta metro areas"
 3. "Identify underserved markets for home fitness equipment in the Northeast"
 4. "What's the 6-month forecast for consumer electronics in the Pacific Northwest?"

+**Scenario B - Consumer Trend Prediction:**
+1. "What is the aggregate demand trend for 'winter outerwear' in the Northeast?
+Show me the year-over-year growth"
+2. "Generate a 6-month demand forecast for 'home fitness equipment' shipments in California and Florida"
+3. "Which skincare product categories are seeing the fastest growth in shipments to millennial-heavy zip codes?"
+4. "Compare the seasonal patterns for jewelry and accessories between New York and Los Angeles"
+5. "Identify emerging trends in vitamins and supplements in health-conscious demographics"

 ### Technical Notes:
 - Agent Engine ID: `6031502975560581120`